 Ever feel like you destroyed a job interview, but ended up not getting the job?
-Or maybe you completely bombed a technical screen and still passed onto the next round?
+Or how about this: You completely bombed a technical screen and still passed onto the next round?

-Hiring standards are confusing at best, and for candidates, these confusing standards beg the question: How well am I performing compared to my peers?
+You’re not alone.
+Hiring standards are confusing at best, and for candidates, these confusing standards beg the question: How well am I performing in data science interviews in comparison to my peers?

 Bob is a product manager at Company X and is hiring engineers using an external recruiting agency.